-As of December 31, 2019, we had outstanding options to purchase an aggregate of 17,529,081 shares of our common stock at a weighted average exercise price of \$1.11 per share and warrants to purchase an aggregate of 5,396,812 shares of our common stock at a weighted average exercise price of \$0.62 per share.
-In addition, as of December 31, 2019, we had 4,577 shares of Series B Preferred Stock outstanding.
+As of December 31, 2020, we had outstanding options to purchase an aggregate of 22,550,715 shares of our common stock at a weighted average exercise price of \$0.55 per share.
+In addition, as of December 31, 2020, we had 4,361 shares of Series B Preferred Stock outstanding.
 Each share of Series B Preferred Stock may be converted into 2,000 shares of common stock upon the earlier of (i) the request of the holder (ii) the first FDA approval of one of our product candidates, (iii) June 19, 2021 and (iv) the consent of the holders of a majority of the Series B then outstanding.
 The conversion of preferred shares and the exercise of such outstanding options and the warrants, will result in dilution of the value of our shares.
 In addition, pursuant to the terms of the merger agreement with Matinas BioPharma Nanotechnologies, Inc. (f/k/a Aquarius Biotechnologies, Inc.), we will be required to issue up to an additional 3,000,000 shares of our common stock upon the achievement of certain milestones.
-The milestone consideration consists of (i) 1,500,000 shares issuable upon FDA approval of the first NDA submitted by us for a product utilizing the cochleate delivery technology and (ii) 1,500,000 shares issuable upon FDA approval of the first NDA submitted by us for a product utilizing the cochleate delivery technology.
+The milestone consideration consists of (i) 1,500,000 shares issuable upon FDA approval of the first NDA submitted by us for a product utilizing the LNC platform delivery technology and (ii) 1,500,000 shares issuable upon FDA